Our Team

 Special Education Teacher

-Jennifer has 6 years experience in emotional and behavioral disorders (EBD) and 8 years as a Resource Teacher at Juanita High School in the Lake Washington School District – currently, the Special Education Department Leader at her school, a member of the district’s Special Education Advisory Board, and the high school education representative for the ELA adoption committee.
-Her areas of specialty/expertise are related to Behavior and Autism.
+Jennifer has 6 years’ experience in emotional and behavioral disorders (EBD) and 10 years as a Resource Teacher at Juanita High School in the Lake Washington School District.
+She currently supports inclusive instruction as a co-teacher for English 10 and social skills embedment in Culinary Arts.
+Her areas of specialty/expertise are related to Behavior, Co-teaching, Special Education Law, and Autism.

 Joanna Blanchard